aubreypc/cs203-S2019-conduct/conduct.md

 ## Conduct

-In this context, we will be defining conduct as the way a team member behaves and the way they act when carrying out their part of the project.
+In this context, we define conduct as the way a team member behaves and the way they act when carrying out their part of the project.
 First, everyone is obligated to adhere to the 9 categories in the Code of Conduct.
 They will be our foundation throughout the semester when working together.
 Moving on, everyone should respect one another; no one should be excluded based on their race or gender.
 Team members should not shun the ideas of anyone, especially those who may have not have had an equal amount of experience as others.
-Also, at the beginning of each session, everyone should enter with positive attitudes, These positive attitudes should stay consistent whether the project is working or breaking.
+Also, at the beginning of each session, everyone should enter with positive attitudes, these positive attitudes should stay consistent whether the project is working or breaking.

 * **Acceptable Conduct (C):**
   * *Members shall*
-  * Respect to all peers
+    * Respect all peers
-  * Allowing all members to voice their opinion
+    * Allow all members to voice their opinion
-  * Showing positive attitudes towards all aspects of the project
+    * Show positive attitudes towards all aspects of the project
 * **Unacceptable Conduct (U):**
   * *Members shall not*
-  * Excluding members of team based on their race or gender
+    * Exclude members of team based on their race or gender
-  * Refusal to follow the rest of the categories in the Code of Conduct
+    * Refuse to follow the rest of the categories in the Code of Conduct
-  * Showing a negative attitude towards group members or aspects of the project
+    * Show a negative attitude towards group members or aspects of the project

 ## Attendance